auanasgheps/snapraid-aio-script/README.md

 **TIP**: You can create multiple schedules if you want to use a different config file for a specific need.
 Just append the config file path after the script, like `snapraid-aio-script.sh /home/alternate_config.sh`

-It is tested on OMV6, but will work on other distros.
+It is tested on OMV6 and OMV7, but will work on other distros.
 In such case you may have to change the mail binary or SnapRAID location.

+### OMV7 USERS
+OMV7's SnapRAID plugins introduced support for multiple arrays.
+This means each SnapRAID config file does not have a predictable name, unlike what occurred with OMV6 or standard SnapRAID installs.
+The AIO Script will display an error message if the default SnapRAID config file is not found, alerting you to any issues that need adjusting in your settings.
+OMV7 SnapRAID config files are stored in /etc/snapraid/."

 ## First Run
 If you start with empty disks, you cannot use (yet) this script, since it expects SnapRAID files which would not be found.

 First run `snapraid sync`.
 Once completed, the array will be ready to be used with this script.

-## OMV6 and SnapRAID plugin
+## OMV and SnapRAID plugin
 Ignore what you see at _OMV GUI > Services > SnapRAID > Diff Script Settings_, since it only applies to the plugin's built-in script.
 Also don't forget to remove the built-in `omv-snapraid-diff` job from _OMV GUI > System > Scheduled Tasks_, either by deleting the job, or simply disabling it.

 ## Installing `hd-idle` for Automatic Disk Spindown